The covering radius and a discrete surface area for non-hollow simplices: Conjecture : Lattice polytopes with k interior lattice points

-\begin{proof} The fact that width two implies that all interior lattice points are collinear is obvious.
-For the converse, without loss of generality assume that the $k$ interior lattice points of~$P$ are $(0,1), \dots, (0,k)$.
-We claim that $P\subset[-1,1]\times \R$.
+\begin{proof} The fact that width two implies that all interior lattice points are collinear is straightforward to check.
+For the converse, without loss of generality assume that the $k$ interior lattice points of~$P$ are $(0,1), \dots, (0,k)$, with $k\ge 2$.
+We claim that $P\subset[-1,1]\times \R$, which implies that $P$ has width two with respect to the first coordinate.
 Suppose to the contrary that $P$ has a lattice point $(x,y)$ with $|x|\ge 2$.
-Then the triangle $T$ with vertices $(0,1)$, $(0,2)$ and $(x,y)$ is fully contained in $\inter(P)$ except perhaps for the vertex $(x,y)$ which may be in the boundary of~$P$.
-Now, since $T$ is a non-unimodular triangle it contains at least one lattice point other than its vertices.
-That point is in $\inter(P)$, which contradicts the collinearity assumption.
+Then the triangle with vertices $(0,1)$, $(0,2)$ and $(x,y)$ is not unimodular, which implies that it contains at least one lattice point other than its vertices, by Pick's formula (cf.~\cite[Ch.~1.4]{becksanyal2018combinatorial}).
+That point is necessarily in $\inter(P)$ and not on the line containing $(0,1)$ and $(0,2)$, a contradiction. \end{proof}